balamurugan678/shopping_cart/README.md

 ## To hit the checkout API

 * Once the application is up(either via jar or in an IDE), hit the api using the Checkout Shopping Cart URL `http://localhost:8080/shopping`.
 The endpoint is a POST operation.
+Cart - a list of strings is the the Entity that needs to be passed.

 * The sample request to the shopping cart endpoint: